 Engagement is up to you.

 Think about engagement as outreach.
 It’s allowing people to know that you are relevant.
 It’s keeping your brand top of mind.
-For business engagement shows you’re still in business.
+For businesses, engagement shows you’re still open for business.

-In most lines of work referrals are our bread and butter.
+In most lines of work, referrals are our bread and butter.
 Why wouldn’t you want to build relationships on social media?
-It’s not different than “real life.”
+It’s not different than in “real life.”
 We work in digital; we live in digital.
 Let’s succeed in digital.